 Here’s a list of some of the things I gave up last year:

 - Tossed out the microwave oven.
 With much encouragement from my son (after he did extensive research on the dangers of microwaves), I got rid of my microwave and replaced it with a toaster oven.
 The only time I miss the microwave is when I have to melt butter or warm the gel pack heating pad.

 - Removed all products with trans fat, high fructose corn syrup , MSG and the derivatives thereof.
 That was a very painful day in my life, but it was well worth the pain.

 - Dropped processed foods.
 There wasn’t much processed food left after getting rid of the items listed above.
 Once you get rid of the chemicals, you’re pretty much left with real food.
 That’s why so many healthy people advise “JERF.”
 Just eat real food!

 - Momentarily gave up meats, but added them back.
 When it comes to meats, I’ve given up eating meats from sources that were given antibiotics, grain and not allowed to roam freely.
 In other words, I bypass the commercially grown meats and opt for farm-raised meats.
-The same goes for eggs.
+The same goes for eggs and milk.

 - Gave up wheat and most grains.
 After reading the book Wheat Belly by Dr. William Davis, I tried giving up wheat for a short period of time and then adding it back again.
-It didn’t take long to realize I should permanently remove wheat from my diet.
+It didn’t take long to realize I should permanently remove wheat from my diet, so I did.